Pasture-Raised Pigs

 -

-Not yet.
 While their pea and barley feed is Certified Organic, the pasture they graze on has not been certified, and sourcing certified organic feeder pigs remains uncertain.
 That said, we follow many organic and "beyond organic" practices and may explore certification in the future.

 -